 - Nausea or indigestion

-Sweating, notably at night, is an additional symbol of a heart-related condition referred to as subacute endocarditis.
+Sweating, notably at night, is an additional symbol of a heart-related condition called subacute endocarditis.
 This condition causes inflammation of the membranes lining the chambers and valves of your heart.
 It tends to develop more slowly than the acute form of illness.
 In contrast, secondary hyperhidrosis occurs when excessive sweating results from an underlying condition such as coronary failure, angina (angina sufferers break out in cold sweats), or acute endocarditis.
-Although sweating may be a sign of an underlying medical condition, it is your body’s approach to cooling itself.
+Although sweating may indicate an underlying medical condition, it is your body’s approach to cooling itself.
 It is normal to sweat more when you are anxious or stressed, particularly on the palm of your hands.

 Excessive night sweats can be an early symptom of leukemia and lymphoma.
 Leukemia is a blood cancer that causes an increased production of immature or abnormal blood cells.
 It occurs most often in adults over the age of 60.

-Hot flushes due to leukemia can occur for a number of reasons.
+Hot flushes due to leukemia can occur for several reasons.
 It is also an early sign of leukemia when the bone marrow is overcrowded with leukemic cells, leading to a shortage of healthy blood cells.
-Also, the body can enflame itself in order to kill leukemic cells.
+Also, the body can enflame itself to kill leukemic cells.

 Leukemic night sweats include the following symptoms: